ConvertUnlimited

 How ConvertUnlimited Works

 When you drag an image into the compressor, your browser uses the HTML5 Canvas API to decode the image data.
 When you adjust the quality slider and hit "Compress," the browser re-encodes that data into your chosen format (JPG or WebP) using its native encoding engine.
-Because the processing happens on your own CPU and RAM, selected photo contents are processed locally in your browser.
-This makes the process faster, more private, and allows us to offer the service for free without expensive server-side processing costs.
+Selected photo contents are processed locally in your browser, and ConvertUnlimited does not provide a server-side upload endpoint for this processing flow.

 Why Compress Images?